Simple Copycat Recipes To Make At Home

 With a family of 4 to feed, my sister has a tight grocery budget, so she makes copycat recipes at home.

-After eating out, we decided to go grocery shopping at Aldi’s to help offset the extra food costs of having us there.
+After eating out, we went grocery shopping at Aldi’s to help offset the extra food costs of having us there.

-Our favourite was the Starbucks Lemon Loaf that went viral on Canadian Budget Binder.
+Our favourite is the Starbucks Lemon Loaf that went viral on Canadian Budget Binder.

-Although eating out is excellent, doing it too often can lead to high grocery bills and even higher eating out expenses in your eating out budget category.
+Although eating out is excellent, doing it too often can lead to high grocery bills and higher eating-out expenses in your entertainment budget category.

 Tim Hortons chocolate chip muffins that our son loves.
 Now, I make them at home.